RoisinSharma/Cognitive-Research-Article-Society/README.md

-- Each fortnite, we meet on-campus to discuss a designated research article.
+- Each fortnight, we meet on-campus to discuss a designated research article.
 We rotate who chooses this paper on a volunteer basis.
 It is the responsibility of this person to provide a brief overview and rationale for their selection at the meet.

 - CRAS symposiums in which all members have the opportunity to present a short talk relating to an overarching theme.